eliseokeefe/landfall-tracker/README.md

 # User Interface

 Since the assignment asked for a simple user interface, I used HTML/CSS/JS.
-In order to transfer the results from Python to the browser, I converted it into JSON within the Python file, and then used Javascript to load this into my HTML file.
+In order to transfer the results from Python to the browser, I converted it into JSON (landfalls.json) within the Python file, and then used Javascript's fetch() function to load this file and dynamically write each <tr> into my HTML file per landfall.

 I used an id in my table body in order to tell the Javascript where this data should load.
 I used simple CSS to make this a better experience for the user.
+I changed how the date was displayed in order to make it more user friendly (putting it in a format that people are used, MM/DD/YYYY, to rather than its Python form, YYYYMMDD).
+I also added a row hovering feature to highlight each row if people want to point out specific storms while using the application, since there is a lot of data on the screen and that can be overwhelming.

 # Optimization